Terramation is a new, eco-friendly alternative to burial or cremation. It’s sometimes called human composting or body composting.

 However, we can get a rough idea by looking at the cost of human composting in the US.
-There are currently four human composting companies in operation, which charge between $3000 and $7000 for a terramation package.
+There are currently 4 human composting companies in operation, which charge between $3000 and $7000 for a terramation package.

-This might sound expensive, but it actually costs about the same as a traditional funeral.
+Composting your body might sound expensive, but it actually costs about the same as a traditional funeral.
 In the States, the average cost of a cremation with a service is $6970 – while a burial costs around $9420 (Choice Mutual).

 More alternatives to a traditional burial or cremation

 Get more useful info on funeral planning

 Funeral Choice helps people find local funeral directors and compare costs.
 But we've also put together free resources to help you with funeral planning.
 For more guides to different kinds of funerals, visit our funeral advice centre.